brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 * cbpBathroomCabinetOldBottomHelper
 * cbpBathroomCabinetOldTopHelper

+### Clothing Racks, Stacks, and Shelves
+A variety of Random Helpers can place clothing racks or air.
+They will place air roughly 60% of the time.
+* cbpClothesRackRoundPantsRandomLootHelper
+* cbpClothesRackRoundTopsRandomLootHelper
+* cbpClothesRackRectanglePantsRandomLootHelper
+* cbpClothesRackRectangleShirtsRandomLootHelper
+* cbpClothesRackWallPantsRandomLootHelper
+* cbpClothesRackWallTopRandomLootHelper
+* cbpClothesShelfHalfJeansRandomLootHelper
+* cbpClothesShelfHalfTopsRandomLootHelper
+* cbpClothesShelfStackJeansRandomLootHelper
+* cbpClothesShelfStackTopsRandomLootHelper
+* cbpClothesPileFloorRandomLootHelper
+* cbpRackRoundMilitaryPantsRandomLootHelper
+* cbpClothesRackRoundMilitaryShirtsRandomLootHelper
+* cbpRackRackRectangleMilitaryPantsRandomLootHelper
+* cbpClothesRackRectangleMilitaryShirtsRandomLootHelper
+* cbpClothesRackWallMilitaryPantsRandomLootHelper
+* cbpClothesRackWallMilitaryTopsRandomLootHelper
+* cbpStoreShelfDoubleBottomShoesRandomLootHelper
+* cbpStoreShelfDoubleTopShoesRandomLootHelper
+* cbpStoreShelfSingleBottomShoesRandomLootHelper
+* cbpStoreShelfSingleTopShoesRandomLootHelper

 ### Cooking Pot Helper
 *cbpCookingPotHelper* - This can be air (40%), a cooking pot (50%), or a bomb (10%).
 It exists to both randomize minor loot (a cooking pot) and to keep